KjeldSchmidt/clarity-website/the-data-mesh-workshop.md

 ---
-title: The Data Mesh Workshop
+title: "Workshop: Data Mesh for Business, Tech and Product Leaders"
 layout: post
 description: 'Our in-person, hands-on Data Mesh workshop.
 November 25th in Cologne.'
 image: assets/images/workshop.jpg
 nav-menu: true
 ---

-## Data Mesh for Business, Tech and Product Leaders

 Data Mesh is a powerful approach to data architecture in complex data architectures - when done right, it can pave the way to fast and powerful data